Naz Khialvi

-Muhammad Siddique ناز خیالوی (12 December 1947 – 12 December 2011), pen name Naz Khialvi, was a Pakistani lyricist and radio broadcaster, who is mainly known for his Sufi verse Tum Ek Gorakh Dhanda Ho (You are a Puzzle), later sung by Nusrat Fateh Ali Khan, a legendary Qawwali singer, making both of them a household name.
+Muhammad Siddique ناز خیالوی (12 December 1947 – 12 December 2010), pen name Naz Khialvi, was a Pakistani lyricist and radio broadcaster, who is mainly known for his Sufi verse Tum Ek Gorakh Dhanda Ho (You are a Puzzle), later sung by Nusrat Fateh Ali Khan, a legendary Qawwali singer, making both of them a household name.
 He also hosted a radio programme, Sandhal Dharti at Faisalabad radio station for 27 years.

 Biography

-Muhammad Siddique, pen name Naz Khialvi, born in Jhok Khyali Chak No 394GB, near Killianwala, Tandlianwala, district of Faisalabad, 174 km from Lahore, in Province of Punjab, Pakistan.
+Muhammad Siddique, pen name Naz Khialvi, born in Jhok Khyali Chak No 394 GB, in Tandlianwala Tehsil, Faisalabad District, 174 km from Lahore, in Punjab, Pakistan.
 Khialvi later became a broadcaster with state-run radio, and also hosted a radio programme, Sandhal Dharti on Faisalabad radio station for 27 years.

 He also wrote lyrics in Urdu and Punjabi.

 Teacher

 Naaz Khialvi lived many years with famous Urdu poet Ehsan Danish.
 According to him, Ehsan Danish is the real inspiration for him.
 He had learnt much from him.